This time I will answer the most frequently asked questions. Some of them I saw on the internet, while others were sent to my e-mail.

 38. How do shrimp reproduce?

 Shrimp reproduce sexually.
 It means that males and females need to mate.
-After that, female shrimp carry young in the form of eggs, which are carried in the underside of the abdomen, until hatching.
-The quantity of eggs depends on the species and the size of a female.
+After that, female shrimp carry young in the form of eggs, which are carried on the underside of the abdomen, until hatching.
+The quantity of eggs depends on the species and the size of the female.